 The Witching Hour

-At about 5pm or 6pm, when the sun is about to set, my baby’s mood turns sour.
+At about 5 pm or 6 pm, when the sun is about to set, my baby’s mood turns sour.
 Why?
-It seems that he’s preparing for a lengthy sleep by drinking as much milk as he can.
-But my milk supply drops around this time (just when I needed it most).
-Gladly, these days, I’ve discovered ways to distract him while my breasts are refilling its supply.
+He seems to be preparing for a long sleep by drinking as much milk as possible.
+But my milk supply dropped around this time (when I needed it most).
+Gladly, these days, I’ve discovered ways to distract him while my breasts are refilling their supply.

 Perhaps this was the biggest surprise of all.
-When breastfed babies are around 7-10 days and 3-6 weeks old, they can go through what’s called a growth spurt.
-During this time, they have voracious appetite so it’s normal for them to suck every 30 minutes or so.
+When breastfed babies are around 7-10 days and 3-6 weeks old, they can go through what’s called a “growth spurt.”
+During this time, they have a voracious appetite, so it’s normal for them to suck every 30 minutes.
 For a new mom, this is probably the ultimate rite of passage.
 I surely did not enjoy it.
 Surprisingly, some of my friends didn’t remember experiencing this.
 Maybe some babies don’t cluster feed?
 Well, their moms are lucky.

 You mean the world to your baby

-At least that’s what his eyes say.. a lot.
-My baby stares at me like I was the most beautiful person in the world.
+At least that’s what his eyes say.
+My baby stared at me like I was the most beautiful person in the world.
 How can I not like this job?
-So while I cherish my free time, those times he’s napping or during his time with his father, I long to feed him and see him looking at me again.
+So, while I treasure my free time, especially when he’s napping or spending time with his father, I long to feed him and see him look at me again.

-These days, I mostly love doing it, unlike the first few weeks when I dread feeding sessions.
+I mostly love doing it these days, unlike the first few weeks when I dread feeding sessions.

 What about you?
 Have you struggled with breastfeeding, too?
 What was your journey like?